Hello Surgeon

 • The clinician holds the patient’s heel, maintaining the extension and neutral dorsiflexion at the ankle, and raises the straight leg until complaints of pain or tightness in the posterior thigh are elicited.

-• At this point, the range of motion is noted and the clinician then lowers the straight leg slightly until the patient reports a decrease in symptoms.
+• At this point, the range of motion is noted, and the clinician then slowly and carefully drops the leg back (extends it) slightly until the patient feels no pain or tightness.

 See Also: Thomas Test